liorosenman/flights_project/backend/readme.md

     ## Customer
     ## Airline

+# Front-end components:
+    1. Login page
+        a.
+Wrong credentials --- error message.
+        b.
+Valid credentials --- customer,airline to flights page, admin to users page.
+        c.
+Link to register as a customer.
+    2. Flights page for customer, and airline.
+        --- For customer --- Details and BUY button, once clicked - the flight will be filled with distinct color, and the button will turn to CANCEL button.
+        --- For airline --- Details and UPDATE-REMOVE buttons.
+            UPDATE will open calendar for changing the departure time, including a cancel button, closing the board.
+            REMOVE will remove the flight form the board, if it answers the conditions for it.
+        --- Errors will be addressed.
+    3. Tickets page for customer, and airline.
+    4. For admin --- Additional forms for registering as admin, customer, airline:
+        --- Table of users, select between the three what to show.
+        --- Forms of signing-up, select user with select-list\radio buttons.

 # Validate creation details for AirportUser, admin, customer and airline
     ## Customer can be created by admin and an anonymous user.
     ## Admin and airline can be created by admin alone.